Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "I love it," Quinn said simply, and pulled her into another one-armed hug, their binders and books squashed between them.

-It wasn't as good as a real hug, but the brunette still found her eyes fluttering closed just at the sensation of being held by her best friend.
+It wasn't as good as a real hug, but Rachel still found her eyes fluttering closed just at the sensation of being held by her best friend.
 Step One down, and a check in the well-received column.

 Quinn pulled away with a grin and returned to her locker, instantly going to tape it up inside.
 Rachel felt her heart swell at the gesture, and she was about to offer to walk Quinn to class when a large, looming shadow fell over her.
 Only one person could make a shadow that big.